micag2025/Supply_Chain_project/publication.md

 getStateText()
 ```

->_Note_: Lifecycle Auditing: Besides maintaining the batch state and participant addresses, the smart contract records **lifecycle timestamps** (createdAt, shippedAt, and deliveredAt) to support auditability and product traceability.
+>_Note_: Lifecycle Auditing: Besides maintaining the batch state and participant addresses, the smart contract records **lifecycle timestamps** (`createdAt`, `shippedAt`, and `deliveredAt`) to support auditability and product traceability.
 While these values are permanently stored on-chain, they are not currently exposed through the React user interface, leaving scope for future visualization enhancements.

 ### React-based frontend